skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 <blockquote>
 <p>
-"I'm really proud of the technically-complex, user-research-driven project that I worked on to help the VA track and distribute new appeal requests sent by Veterans under the then-recently-passed Appeals Improvement and Modernization Act."
+"I'm really proud of the technically-complex, user-research-driven project that I worked on to help the VA track and distribute new appeal requests sent by veterans under the then-recently-passed Appeals Improvement and Modernization Act."
 </p>
 </blockquote>